-It’s hurricane season again, and we can expect several storms to hit the East Coast in the coming weeks.
-Hurricanes are a concern even in states like West Virginia, where remnants of these storms have been known to cause high winds and heavy rainfall; resulting in mass flooding, power outages, and similar hazards.
+It’s hurricane season again, and with that comes wind, rain and destruction.
+The devastation caused by these tropical systems can be measured in many ways: the loss of human lives, the toll the storms take on first responders, the financial impact of recovering from the storm and the hard work of those responsible for helping local communities return to life before storm.
+The remnants of these storms have been known to cause high winds and heavy rainfall; resulting in mass flooding, power outages, and similar hazards.
 Enduring a hurricane and its aftermath is hard enough but having to go out and work in the midst of the storm takes exceptional bravery and courage.

 Most of us stay inside and hunker down during a major storm, but a few brave souls are called upon to help keep order, tend to those who are hurt, and repair the damage.
 These include law enforcement and military personnel, firefighters, emergency medical personnel, and power linemen/electrical workers.
 Even on a clear and sunny day, the job of a power lineman is extremely dangerous.
 When you add heavy rain, floods, downed lines, and downed trees tangled with the power lines to the mix, the hazards of this job are multiplied exponentially.